Smart Contracts

 Manages content lifecycle.
 Each item has a unique ID and content hash stored on-chain; full URL and metadata are emitted via events.

-ContentRegistry validates submitted media links against CategoryRegistry before deriving the question submission key from the submitted metadata.
-The docs now describe the question-first flow: a required context URL with optional image or YouTube preview media, plus a mandatory non-refundable bounty attached at submission in LREP or USDC.
+ContentRegistry validates submitted evidence and media links against CategoryRegistry before deriving the question submission key from the submitted metadata.
+The question-first flow accepts either a context URL or at least one public image, plus a mandatory non-refundable bounty attached at submission in LREP or USDC.

 | Status | Description |